norlingstax/Scientific-Computing-with-Python/boilerplate-arithmetic-formatter/README.md

 # Arithmetic Formatter

-Createв a function that receives a list of strings that are arithmetic problems and returns the problems arranged vertically and side-by-side.
+Created a function that receives a list of strings that are arithmetic problems and returns the problems arranged vertically and side-by-side.